abgandar/InternetRadio/README.md

 cp examples/mpd.conf /etc
 ```
 Things you may want to change:
-* audio_output: this is the sound card (via alsa), you may need to tweak the device string ("plughw:CARD=S3,DEV=0") based on your system
+* audio_output: this is the sound card (via alsa).
+You may need to tweak the device string ("plughw:CARD=S3,DEV=0") based on your system.
-* password setting: this is not really secure as it is also be sent in plain text in the HTML source.
-If you change it, you must also change it in `ir.html`
+* password: this is not really a safety feature as it is sent in plain text on the wire and in the HTML page.
+If you change it, you must also change it in `ir.html`.

 ### CGI script with LigHTTPd
 ```